Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### restake()

-Restakes Matics to the validator of corresponding owner on the Polygon stakeManager
+Restakes Matic add/or accumulated rewards on the stake manager.
+The user has first to approve the amount to the validatorProxy.
+It requires operator status to be ACTIVE.
+Callable only by the owner.

 ```sol
 function restake(uint256 _amount, bool _restakeRewards)